-If an Event of Default occurs and is continuing, the Trustee will be under no obligation, except as otherwise provided in the Indenture, to exercise any of the rights or powers under the Indenture at the request or direction of any of the holders unless such holders have offered to the Trustee reasonable indemnity or security against any loss, liability or expense.
-No holder may pursue any remedy with respect to the Indenture or the debt securities, except to enforce the right to receive payment of principal, premium or interest when due, unless:
+If an Event of Default occurs and is continuing, the Trustee will be under no obligation, except as otherwise provided in the Indenture, to exercise any of the rights or powers under the Indenture at the request or direction of any of the holders unless such holders have offered to the Trustee reasonable indemnity or security against any costs, liability or expense.
+No holder may pursue any remedy with respect to the Indenture or the debt securities of any series, except to enforce the right to receive payment of principal, premium or interest when due, unless:

-- o such holder has previously given the Trustee notice that an Event of Default is continuing; - o holders of at least 25% in principal amount of the outstanding debt securities of that series have requested that the Trustee pursue the remedy; - o such holders have offered the Trustee reasonable indemnity against any loss, liability or expense; - o the Trustee has not complied with such request within 60 days after the receipt of the request and the offer of indemnity; - o the holders of a majority in principal amount of the outstanding debt securities of that series have not given the Trustee a direction that, in the opinion of the Trustee, is inconsistent with such request within such 60-day period.
+- o such holder has previously given the Trustee notice that an Event of Default with respect to that series is continuing; - holders of at least 25% in principal amount of the outstanding debt securities of that series have requested that the Trustee pursue the remedy; - o such holders have offered the Trustee reasonable indemnity or security against any cost, liability or expense;

+- o the Trustee has not complied with such request within 60 days after the receipt of the request and the offer of indemnity or security; and - o the holders of a majority in principal amount of the outstanding debt securities of that series have not given the Trustee a direction that, in the opinion of the Trustee, is inconsistent with such request within such 60-day period.